OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3/AwsS3.md

 </p>**

 ### CloudFront ###

+CloudFront parameters are used to control when S3 objects used by CloudFront are invalidated, which is the case for ***Copy***, ***Delete***, and ***Uplaod*** commands.
+Invalidation requires specifying a CloudFront distribution.
+Because distribution identifiers may not be known and can be confusing, several options are available to match the distribution.

 The following example shows how to match a distribution using a tag.
 Using a tag generally works well because unique tag values can be defined for CloudFront distributions.